 Travel insurance: what to look for in a good policy

-It’s that time of year when you may be starting to think about booking a holiday.
-Travelling without insurance can be a gamble, particularly if you are going overseas, leading to many jet-setters now seeing it as an essential purchase before they leave.
+The summer months mean we’re at the peak of the holiday season, with countless families, couples and individuals jetting off for a break during July and August.
+Going on holiday without insurance can be a gamble, particularly if you are travelling overseas, leading to many jet-setters now seeing it as an essential purchase before they go away.

 However, the variety of travel insurance policies out there can seem overwhelming, especially if you’re not sure exactly what you should be looking for in a policy or how to compare one with another.
 Opting for a policy which gives you cover you don’t need could lead to you spending more than necessary, whilst buying insurance which doesn’t give you enough protection could land you with unexpected financial losses or worse.